 - foods rich in omega-3 fatty acids, such as flaxseed, chia seeds, walnuts, salmon, and tuna

-- extra-virgin olive oil
+- plant-based oils, such as olive oil

 - nuts and seeds

 According to the Arthritis Foundation, certain herbal supplements can help relieve the symptoms of a flare.
-These supplements include:
+These include:

-- curcumin, a chemical in turmeric
+- curcumin, an ingredient in turmeric

 - fish oil or omega-3 with EPA and DHA